-0.25 At the policy level, recent fiscal and budgetary packages, pricing, trade liberalization, divestitude of state-owned enterprises and regional programs have bearing on environmental quality.
-It will be crucial to incorporate environmental planning into development programs, if growth is to be sustained.
+1.25.
+At the policy level, recent fiscal and budgetary packages. pricing. liberalization, divestitude of state-owned enterprises and regional programs have bearing on environmental quality.
+It will be to crucial incorporate environmental planning into development programs, if growth is to be sustained.
 Among other aspects, plans should include privatization, economic incentives to use less of polluting materials, and a review of policies that lead to pollution.

-- Fiscal and budgetary policies.
-Fiscal weaknesses have led to deficits for the -public sector.three main social security institutions This affects employment, savings levels, social and economic equity, efficiency, the predictability of tax revenues, and environmental expenditures.
-Since 1993, the Government has passed legislation to improve tax policies and administration.
-However, some taxes distort consumption habits that negatively affect the environment.
-For example, until October 1997 the consumption tax on leaded and unleaded gas was the same, resulting in a higher price for the unleaded gas, which discouraged motorists from switching to the cleaner fuel.
-At the local level, governments continually have difficulty funding environmental services due to low property tax rates, limited enforcement power, tax evasion, and the very low level of private contribution required for cost-sharing projects (just 2% of property value).
+Fiscal and budgetary policies.
+Fiscal weaknesses have led to deficits for the public sector.
+This affects employment, savings levels. social and economic equity, efficiency, the predictability of tax revenues, and environmental expenditures.
+Since 1993, the Government has passed legislation to improve tax administration. policies and However, some taxes distort consumption habits that negatively affect the environment.
+For example, until October 1997 the consumption tax on leaded and unleaded gas was the same, resulting in a higher price for the unleaded which discouraged motorists from switching to the cleaner fuel.
+At the local level. governments continually have difficulty funding environmental services due to low property tax limited enforcement power, tax evasion, and the very low level of private contribution required for cost-sharing projects (just 2% of property value).
 The most important environmental fee is the cleansing tax, which is used mainly to manage solid waste.
 However, as it is inadequate and adjusted for half the inflation rate, it is affecting the quality of service.
-In budgetary allocations, transportation investments accounted for 30% of total public investment in the SFYDP Period.
-These investments support a transport network primarily based on roads and motorized vehicles creating a need to address environmental issues related to transportation. - Pricing policies.
-Agricultural support policies have been problematic, as they have distorted economic incentives, affected the fiscal deficit, and mainly benefited large farmers and only 10% of intended beneficiaries have been reached.
-To remedy the situation, the Government plans to gradually remove the pricing support, which will also allow it to conform to World Trade Organization and EU agricultural policies.
-Further, it plans to remove price supports for agricultural products.
-Instead, these will be replaced by direct income support to target groups.
+In budgetary transportation allocations. investments accounted for 30% of total public investment in the SFYDP Period.
+These investments support a transport network primarily based on roads and motorized vehicles creating a need to address environmental issues related to transportation.

+Pricing policies.
+Agricultural support policies have been problematic, they have distorted economic incentives. affected the fiscal deficit, and mainly benefited large farmers and only 10% of intended beneficiaries have been reached.
+To remedy the situation, the Government plans to gradually remove the pricing support, which will also allow it to Trade conform to World Organization and EU agricultural policies.
+Further, it plans to remove price supports agricultural products. for Instead, these will be replaced by direct income support to target groups.
 Also, it intends to gradually phase out subsidies for inputs and price energy more appropriately.
 Despite these intentions, little has been done to date.
 In fact, some policies were reversed during last two years, as the Government increased the fertilizer subsidy creating a potential for uneconomic and environmentally harmful use of fertilizers.
 However, policies followed starting from 1998, are promising in the sense of phasing out fertilizer subsidies.